anishdpatel28/CommandKit/README.md

 # Build for macOS
 npm run build:macos

+# Build for all operating systems
+npm run build:all
 ```

 This creates standalone applications that can be distributed and run without development tools.